spreadshare/runner/SpreadShare/Documentation/BACKTESTING-Requirements.md

 Additionally, the output of a backtesting run is constraint a format that allows for fast and effective evaluation of algorithms on both an individual level as well as relative to one another.
+The result from a trade should be calculated in every Sell trade, by dividing the sell price over the buy price, so 0.15(sell)/0.1(buy) - 0.0015(fees for two trades) = 1.4985 , meaning a 49.85% return on that particular trade